The Hyperbolic Crochet Coral Reef

 Toxic Reef constructed from plastic bags, cable ties, video tape and plastic debris, at the Smithsonian.

-After showings in London, New York, Chicago and Dublin, the Crochet Coral Reef has arrived at the Smithsonian’s National Museum of Natural History.
+After showings in London, New York, Chicago, and Dublin, the Crochet Coral Reef project has arrived at the Smithsonian’s National Museum of Natural History.
+By inviting participation from all over the country, the exhibition highlights the IFF’s groundbreaking work at the forefront of public science engagement.

 The Smithsonian Community Reef was organized for the Smithsonian’s National Museum of Natural History by Jennifer Lindsay.